askiefer/project-dumpdb-/README.md

 *Future*

-- [] Flask app and database deployed using Heroku
+- [ ] Flask app and database deployed using Heroku
-- [] Sites requests cached in Flask-Cache
+- [ ] Sites returned cached in Flask-Cache

 ## <a name="searchfunction"></a>Search Function